-I live in Bath with my wife, my 18 year old son, and 2 much loved dogs (let's not mention the cats).
+I live in Frome with my wife, 2 much loved dogs (let's not mention the cat) and occasionally our recently graduated son.
 It's a beautiful place to live but I enjoy travelling widely for work - there's nothing like being away to make you appreciate being home.

 I’m a self-taught geek, fascinated by the role of social media in bringing about social change but pragmatic about its limitations.
 As a a gateway for informal learning, I find the online world invaluable.

 Officially too old for clubbing (apparently), I still enjoy blasting out old school dance classics and embarrassing my family with my experimental dancing in the kitchen and especially sat in the car at traffic lights.
 If the car isn't rocking, you're not dancing hard enough.

 A very dear friend once called me “relentlessly optimistic”, but I hope that I balance my natural predisposition to always see the good in situations with a pragmatic approach to the realities of life.